 “It is about believing in yourself, which is a skill and can be learned”

 – Sonia Simon

 I’ve spent most of this article looking at all the faults of the current LO syllabus.
 While it’s good to recognise the problem, it won’t help if no further steps are taken.
-If you are someone that feels similarly to me about the state of Life Orientation and felt fired up reading this article, then I say this to you.
-Use the hour you are given.
+If you feel the same way about the state of Life Orientation and got fired up reading this article, then I say this to you: use the hour you are given.
 Use it to initiate something in your class.
 Discuss this with your friends and classmates and try to find a solution to how you could be using this hour better.
 It all starts with you.

 I ask that you take a step of initiative and put your years of experience to good use.
 You have been through what many of your learners are going through or about to go through.
 You can relate to them because you were once in the stressful position they are in right now.
 Whether it’s about being bullied as a grade 9 to making life choices in matric.
 Expose learners to the world and all avenues that lie in front of them.
 Inspire your students!

 To the Learners:

 If you aren’t being inspired, inspire yourself.
 Something I had to learn very quickly was that no one is going to do it for you and if they do, it’s a gift.
 Teachers are also people, so ask questions about things you want to know, start debates and start opening your own mind.
 You literally have the world in your hands; read articles, listen to podcasts, watch films and theatre, follow wall street; do all the things that you might find interesting.
 If you don’t find them interesting, then try something else.

 “An expert is a person who has made all the mistakes that can be made in a very narrow field.”

 – Niels Bohr